technohiker/obsidian-multi-properties/README.md

 ## Installation

-This plugin is available in the Obsidian community plugin store.
-You can install it directly from within the Obsidian app by going to `Settings > Community Plugins > Browse` and searching for "Multi Properties".
+This project is available as an Obsidian community plugin that can be installed directly in the app.
+Go to Settings->Community Plugins->Browser, and search the name `Multi Properties`.

-For manual installation:
+If you wish to install it outside of Obsidian's Community Plugins menu, follow these steps.

-1. Download the latest release from the [releases page](https://github.com/notuntoward/obsidian-multi-properties/releases).
+1. Download the latest release from https://github.com/technohiker/obsidian-multi-properties/.
-2. Extract the contents of the zip file.
+2. Extract the folder within the zip file in the current release, and add it to `<yourVault>/.obsidian/plugins/`.
-3. Copy the extracted folder to your vault's plugin folder: `<your-vault>/.obsidian/plugins/`.